This article has been translated from French. Please do not hesitate to report some language mistakes in this form.

 Against the Moors

 For nearly a century, Christianity was threatened by the moors who were still in Spain.
-For the pope, like all Christians, Charlemagne had to defend themselves against this constant danger.
+For the pope, like all Christians, Charlemagne had to defend them against this constant danger.
 Charlemagne never intended to conquer Spain, he was aware of the economic and cultural gap of both worlds.
 Moreover, he admired the Islamic civilization, very advanced in trade, craft industry, sciences and arts.
 Anyway, Charlemagne invaded Catalonia and took the city of Pamplona.
-Then, the bulk of the army had to withdraw in Germania, in order to fight against the Saxons, rebelled again.
+Then, the bulk of the army had to withdraw back to Germania as the Saxons had rebelled again.
 The rear-guard, which protected the retreat, ensued in the Pyrenean valleys.
 It was leaded by Roland, Earl of Brittany, a valiant warrior beloved of Charlemagne.
 On August 15, 778, while it was crossing over the narrow gap of Roncesvalles, the Gascons (Basques) rushed down from the mountains and slaughtered the Franquish troops. « This bitter reversal, says a chronicler of the time, wiped out in the king’s heart the joy of success he had in Spain. » This event became the best known feat of the reign of Charlemagne, thanks to a poem writtent in the late 10th century, « the Song of Roland ».
 Charlemagne settled for keeping his possessions in Catalonia.

 The Song of Roland